 Based on the evidence presented at trial, this Court does not find that plaintiff has a disability as defined by the ADA and case law.
 This conclusion is compelled by the academic success she has enjoyed throughout her life, including her strength from a very young age in areas that require reading and comprehension under time pressure, such as reading and general coursework.
-Had she the disability that she claims to have, her achievement should have been more consistently impaired.
-Plaintiff was a student in competitive educational environments - she took a competitive courseload of college preparatory courses at a top high school, and an even more competitive courseload of pre-medical classes at a top undergraduate institution - and performed extremely well in almost every subject.
-While this Court accepts that a reading disability could affect plaintiff's ability to complete time-pressured multiple choice exams, it does not find that her enormous success in other reading and comprehending tasks - undoubtedly some of them timed - is consistent with a reading disorder which primarily manifests itself in limiting her reading speed.
-In any event, it is not consistent with a determination that the impairment substantially affects a major life activity.
-To the contrary, plaintiff appears quite able to succeed in the major life activity of learning, including test-taking in general.
+Had she the ADA-defined disability that she claims to have, her achievement should have been more consistently limited.
+Plaintiff was a student in competitive educational environments-she took a competitive courseload of college preparatory courses at a top high school, and an even more competitive courseload of pre-medical classes at a top undergraduate institution-and performed extremely well in almost every subject.
+While this Court accepts that a reading disability could affect plaintiff's ability to complete time-pressured multiple choice exams, it does not find that her enormous success in other reading and comprehension tasks-undoubtedly some of them timed-is consistent with a reading disorder which primarily manifests itself in limiting her reading speed.
+Again, for plaintiff's impairment to constitute a disability under the ADA, it must result in substantial limitation of a major life activity.
+Plaintiff has not established such substantial limitation.
+To the contrary, plaintiff appears quite able to succeed in the major life activity of learning.